sendinblue/APIv3-csharp-library/docs/TransactionalSMSApi.md

 # **SendTransacSms**
 > SendSms SendTransacSms (SendTransacSms sendTransacSms)

-Send the SMS campaign to the specified mobile number
+Send the SMS campaign to a mobile number

 ### Example
 ```csharp